-We are developing a citywide approach to preventing homelessness for young people that includes looking at the opportunities for improving outcomes through considering the commissioning requirements for young people currently managed separately by adults and children's services.
-We are hosting a young people's transitions to independence seminar on November 4th that will include the start of a consultation on a market position statement.
+- We are developing a citywide approach to preventing homelessness for young people that includes looking at the opportunities for improving outcomes through considering the commissioning requirements for young people currently managed separately by adults and children's services.
+We are hosting a young people's transitions to independence seminar on 4 November 2015 that will include the start of a consultation on a market position statement. - We will work with colleagues from the Family Insight and NEET projects to identify opportunities to prevent the homelessness of disadvantaged young people.